spacelama/ansible-initial-server-setup/README.md

 * Manage tasmota settings on your IOT devices
 * Manage openwrt settings on your openwrt devices, including installing VLANs 10,30,40,70 and configuring radios on them

-Note that it won't set up your OpenWRT APs and tasmota configurations from scratch - but it does make it easier to wholesale change all of your SSIDs for example.
+# What can we automate, what point-and-drool do we still need to do?
+For physical boxes, VMs and LXC containers, I take the vanilla debian install where I've just clicked through the install ISO steps in a fairly braindead fashion (our playbooks goes and fixes a bunch of things asked in install anyway), apply bootstrap.yml first, then initial_server_config.yml to bring the configuration up to my SOE and upon any further update to my config or after the machine is patched.
+I don't automate the entire playbook being played because I still have far too many pets and manual changes that need checking, and the playbook is quite slow to run all the way through, so I'm frequently using `--diff`, `--check` and `--tags` to limit the scope of changes to what I'm currently concerned with.
+It would be easy to email myself an output of `--check --diff initial_server_config.yml` every night, but I get enough email as-is.

+For OpenWRT APs and tasmota configurations however, we still rely on some manual configuration for a new device from scratch before applying these playbooks - but it does make it easier to wholesale change all of your SSIDs for example.
+For upgrades however, we can automate all of the tasks needed to bring your device back into compliance with your config without any manual configuration.
+I apply it routinely after any minor upgrade of the openwrt device, perhaps checking with `--diff` `--check` first if I'm a little nervous.
+I do test on my VMs first (sometimes I'm even sensible enough to test on one of my virtualised APs before I test it on my internet gateway), and take a snapshot manually beforehand.
+For major upgrades, it hasn't broken majorly for me yet, but my planning tends to be a little more careful around these events.
+For setting up a new openwrt AP, my manual configuration tends to be limited to setting switch vlan tagging information in /etc/config/network, and assigning radio0 and radio1 consistently with my other devices, before letting uci_config.yml loose on VLAN and network definitions and what SSIDs we've assigned to which radios.
+This sometimes involves swapping radio0 and radio1 pci/hardware devices in /etc/config/wireless.

 ## Requirements

 * [Ansible](http://docs.ansible.com/ansible/intro_installation.html) installed locally on your machine
+* You probably want to install `ansible-mitogen` (and `python3-mitogen`) on your ansible server too, for my ansible.cfg sets `strategy = mitogen_linear` to greatly accelerate the playbook (it works with that setting disabled if you can't install migoten, but mitogen has never created any detectable problems for me).
+I have only tested this from a debian machine (debian 11,12).

-Ideally, you'd create a gpg encrypted file in misc/vault-password.gpg, and verify it can be read with: misc/get-vault-pass.sh
+* Ideally, you'd create a gpg encrypted file in misc/vault-password.gpg, and verify it can be read with: misc/get-vault-pass.sh
+* Openwrt plays rely on [ansible-openwrt](https://github.com/gekmihesg/ansible-openwrt), which is published as a [galaxy collection](https://galaxy.ansible.com/ui/repo/published/nn708/openwrt/).
+* Tasmota plays rely on [ansible-tasmota](https://github.com/tobias-richter/ansible-tasmota), which is available through [ansible galaxy](https://galaxy.ansible.com/ui/standalone/roles/tobias_richter/tasmota/), but which [I've modified](https://github.com/spacelama/ansible-tasmota) to allow for and transparently recovers from the tasmota device spontaneously rebooting after certain configurations are applied.

 ## Configuration